namitsaxena/gcp-tutorial/IAM.md

   ```

 * Allow Impersonating this Service Account (See [this](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating) and [this](https://cloud.google.com/iam/docs/manage-access-service-accounts#grant-single-role))
   Let's grant the owner/principal user (me) to impersonate this service account (which is somewhat redundant since i already have access to all resources).
-To create short-lived credentials for service accounts, or to use the --impersonate-service-account flag for the Google Cloud CLI, you also need the Service Account Token Creator role. (worked event after removing this role?
-TBD)
+To create short-lived credentials for service accounts, or to use the --impersonate-service-account flag for the Google Cloud CLI, you also need the Service Account Token Creator role.
   ```
   gcloud iam service-accounts add-iam-policy-binding my-test-sa@nsx-sandbox.iam.gserviceaccount.com --member="user:my.email@gmail.com" --role="roles/iam.serviceAccountUser" --role="roles/iam.serviceAccountTokenCreator"
   ```